CHANGE-Lab/CHANGE-Lab-About-Us/README.md

 To understand how drivers like biological invasion, climate change, and harvesting are altering the structure and function of aquatic ecosystems and the goods and services they provide to people

-Please contact our our PI, Dr. Green, with any questions (stephanie.green@ualberta.ca)[stephanie.green@ualberta.ca]
+Please contact our our PI, Dr. Green, with any questions [stephanie.green@ualberta.ca](stephanie.green@ualberta.ca)